 Subject to this Act, where a private practitioner selected pursuant to section 40 performs services on behalf of an assisted person the respective rights, privileges and obligations of the Commission, the assisted person and the private practitioner shall be similar to those that would be applicable if the relationship between the Commission and the assisted person was that of solicitor and client and the relationship between the Commission and the private practitioner was that of instructing solicitor and agent.

-[Section 50A inserted by No. 113 of 1978 s.
+[Section 50A inserted: No. 113 of 1978 s.
 8.]

 50B.
 Private practitioners to report to Commission